- View/Download as PDF

 - Jordan Hall, built in 1927 and now listed on the National Register of Historic Places.
 In addition to housing several departments of the College of Liberal Arts and Sciences, the building incorporates computer labs, an electronic language laboratory, administrative and faculty offices, alumni and parent programs, student accounts, registration, and classrooms.

-- The Fairbanks Center for Communication and Technology is home to Computer Sciences and Software Engineering and the College of Communication, which includes the Eugene S. Pulliam School of Journalism.
+- The Fairbanks Center for Communication and Technology, home to Computer Science and Software Engineering and the College of Communication, which includes the Eugene S. Pulliam School of Journalism.

-- Gallahue Hall, which houses the departments of Biological Sciences, Chemistry, and Physics and Astronomy, and provides extensive facilities and equipment for faculty and student research.
+- Gallahue Hall, which houses the departments of Biological Sciences, Chemistry and Biochemistry, and Physics and Astronomy, and provides extensive facilities and equipment for faculty and student research.

-- The Holcomb Building, home to the Lacy School of Business as well as the Ruth Lilly Science Library and Information Technology.
+- The Holcomb Building, future home of Psychology, Physics and Astronomy, and Neuroscience, as well as the Ruth Lilly Science Library and Information Technology.

 - The Pharmacy and Health Sciences Building, a facility that includes state-of-the-art laboratories, classrooms, and technology in support of student and faculty collaboration.

-- The Butler Arts Center, which incorporates Lilly Hall, housing the programs of the Jordan College of the Arts; Clowes Memorial Hall, a 2,220-seat multipurpose hall for the performing arts; and the Howard L. Schrott Center for the Arts, a 450-seat theatre that provides performance and exhibition space for the theatre, dance, music, and visual arts programs.
+- The Butler Arts Center, which includes Clowes Memorial Hall, a 2,220-seat multipurpose hall for the performing arts; and the Howard L. Schrott Center for the Arts, a 450-seat theatre that provides performance and exhibition space for the theatre, dance, music, and visual arts programs.

 - Atherton Union, which incorporates the University bookstore, food service operations, a 24-hour computer lab, meeting rooms, and student lounges.
-Additional facilities include the Efroymson Diversity Center, Internship and Career Services, the Division of Student Affairs, the Office of International Student Services, and offices for residence life, Greek life, and student leadership and service.
+Additional facilities include the Efroymson Diversity Center, the Division of Student Affairs, the Office of International Student Services, and offices for Residence Life, Greek Life, and Student Leadership and Service.

 - Campus housing, including Irvington House, Fairview House, Residential College, University Terrace, the Apartment Village, and fraternity and sorority houses.